 Toxic Capitol Lakes likely to be cleaned by feds

-BATON ROUGE - They make look pretty, but under the surface lies an ugly truth.
+BATON ROUGE - They may look pretty, but under the surface lies an ugly truth.

 The Capitol Lakes, which flank the State Capitol, are actually pretty toxic—and have been for decades.